Johan-Mi/ScratchCompiler/README.md

 sprite name_of_sprite:
 	...
 ```
-You can create as many sprites as you want to.
+You can create as many sprites as you want.
 Sprites can, just like the stage,
 contain variables lists, costumes and functions.

 ### Costumes